Milo-D/libvmcu-Virtual-MCU-Library/README.md

 **Stage 0:** The very first stage is the decoder.
 The decoder tries to decode the given Hex File.

-**Stage 1:** Once the binary has been decoded successfully, the data will be sent to the decomposer, so that operands can be extracted and classified.
+**Stage 1:** Once the binary has been decoded successfully, the data will be sent to the annotator.
+This stage annotates instructions by adding additional information about the instruction itself, like groups and explicit/implicit read/write access.

+**Stage 2:** The decomposer takes care of opcodes and tries to extract and classify their operands.

-**Stage 2:** In this stage, the disassembler receives the result of Stage 0 and Stage 1 in order to generate mnemonics and some comments.
+**Stage 3:** In this stage, the disassembler receives the result of the previous stage in order to generate mnemonics and some comments.

-**Stage 3:** Now the analyzer comes into play.
+**Stage 4:** Now the analyzer comes into play.
 The analyzer takes all the data from the previous three steps and performs a static analysis on it.
 It then generates a report and returns it, so that a virtual microcontroller can be initialized in order to start a dynamic analysis.